hellerox/acfront/README.md

-# lenselocked
+# acfront

-## Exercises of Web Development With Go by John Calhoun
+## My attempt to modify lenselocked example to create AC-Front